THR3ATB3AR/fit_flutter/README.md

 ## Installation

+### Windows

-To install and run the latest setup of Fit Flutter, follow these steps:
+To install and run the latest setup of FitFlutter, follow these steps:

 1. **Download the Latest Release:**